ultomotone/prism-discover-yourself/README.md

 If your host doesn't support env vars, set values in index.html via window.__APP_CONFIG__.

-VITE_ALLOW_LEGACY_RESULTS defaults to false; set it to true in a staging environment to verify the legacy results fallback.

 For staging deployments also:

 Point VITE_SUPABASE_URL and VITE_SUPABASE_ANON_KEY at the staging project.